PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:38:35
+Last updated: 2024-04-02 14:39:39
-Random Quote: A friend may well be reckoned the masterpiece of nature. - Ralph Waldo Emerson
+Random Quote: Friendship is certainly the finest balm for the pangs of disappointed love. - Jane Austen